• Skip to main content

 Both stability ball and single-leg exercises are a ‘proprioceptively enriched’ environment.

-Stabilization level resistance exercises are done at a slow tempo, lighter weights, and higher reps, for example, 12 to 20 repetitions.
+Stabilization level resistance exercises are done at a slow tempo, with lighter weights, and higher reps, for example, 12 to 20 repetitions.

 Strength Level